JustHelixia/mkdocs/docs/docker.md

 When inspecting the Docker run command you notice similarities with a Docker Compose file:
 - -d -> detached mode
-- --restart=always -> is the restart policy
+- --restart=always -> Tells Docker to always start the container
-- -p -> stands for the ports needs to be used external and internal
+- -p -> stands for the ports needs to be used externally and internally
 - -v -> this stands for volume to set Docker volumes
 - -name -> is the name of the servive
 - IMAGE -> this is the last part where you define which image you are going to use